-(g) Workforce Management Strategy ("WMS"): The WMS sets out the principles that Horizon and its partners will follow to manage and control the workforce.
-Schedule 3 of the Order includes a requirement which requires Horizon to develop and implement a Code of Conduct in accordance with the principles set out in the WMS for the management of employer and workforce conduct, as well as specific protocols for those residing at the Site Campus.
+- (g) Workforce Management Strategy ("WMS"): The WMS sets out the principles that the undertaker~~Horizon~~ and its partners will follow to manage and control the workforce.
+Schedule 3 of the Order includes a requirement which requires the undertaker~~Horizon~~ to develop and implement a Code of Conduct in accordance with the principles set out in the WMS for the management of employer and workforce conduct, as well as specific protocols for those residing at the Site Campus.
 Contractors and workers will then be contractually required to comply with the Code of Conduct during the construction of the authorised development.

-(h) Detailed Design Drawings: As discussed above at paragraph 10.7.6.
-Horizon will be required to undertake works in accordance with the Detailed Design Drawings.
+The undertaker will be required to ensure that construction is undertaken in accordance with the WMS via a Requirement. - (h) Detailed Design Drawings: As discussed above at paragraph 10.7.6~~10.7.6~~.
+The undertaker~~Horizon~~ will be required to undertake works in accordance with the Detailed Design Drawings.